alex-tomilov/crypto_alerter_elixir/README.md

 ## Features

+The following features are planned, with foundational work started:

-- **Real-time Price Tracking:** Utilizes Phoenix LiveView and WebSockets for real-time price updates.
+- **Real-time Foundation:** Utilizes Phoenix LiveView and WebSockets for real-time price updates.
-- **Data Processing:** Implements data processing pipelines with Broadway and Apache Kafka.
+- **Data Ingestion:** A data processing pipeline with Broadway and Apache Kafka is set up for data ingestion.
-- **Background Jobs:** Uses Oban for reliable background job processing, ensuring alert delivery.
+- **Background Jobs:** Uses Oban for reliable background job processing.
-- **Notifications:** Supports multiple notification channels, including Telegram and Email (via Mailgun).
+- **Notifications:** Includes dependencies for multiple notification channels, including Telegram and Email (via Mailgun).
 - **Web Server:** High-performance web server powered by Bandit.
 - **System Monitoring:** Includes a Phoenix Live Dashboard for monitoring system health and Oban jobs.
 - **Caching:** Leverages Cachex for in-memory caching to improve performance.
+- **Health Check:** A `/up` endpoint for health checks.

 ## Tech Stack